lean-delivery/ansible-role-java/README.md

 **SapMachine**

 - Install JDK, JRE
-- Additional opportunity to install from sapmachine-fallback, web, local source, s3.
+- Additional opportunity to install from sapmachine-fallback, web, local source, chocolatey (only latest version), s3.

 DISCLAIMER: usage of any version of this role implies you have accepted the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).